Grow With Us

-Worldwide demand for more food and fiber will growth exponentially with population growth especially with middle class consumers in developing nations who demand high quality food products.
+Worldwide demand for more food and fiber will grow exponentially with population growth, especially with middle class consumers in developing nations who demand high quality food products.

 The UN FAO projects that crop land acreage will increase only 4.5% by 2050, but population will increase to 9.5 billion in that same time period.

 Returns for Farmland- Historically Strong Returns